vsbuffalo/scythe/README.md

 (contaminated or not contaminted) with the maximum posterior probability is the class selected.

-**Currently Scythe only works with 3'-end adapters, and FASTQ files.**

 ## Requirements

 Scythe can be compiled using GCC or Clang; compilation during